FoliushDemian/Insomnia-Arduino-GPS-module/README.md

 + Longitude and latitude
 + and others.
 ## Main purpose:
-I connected this sensor to implement it in my  project Smart  GPS tracker for dogs.
-The data obtained from this module will help in tracking the location of the animal and its distance to a specific target set by the user.
+I connected this sensor to implement it in my Smart GPS Tracker for Dogs project.
+The data obtained from this module will help to track the location of the animal, its activity and distance to a specific target set by the user.
 ## Contacts
 **Demian Folyush - [Telegram](https://t.me/Empatychnyi)**